 Educate and train all staff by coordinating, through the Superintendent or Building Principals, the required annual in-service training program(s) for staff working with students.
-The in-service must be conducted by a person with expertise in anaphylactic reaction management and include administration of medication with an injector (105 ILCS 5/10-22.39(e)).
+The in-service must be conducted by a person with expertise in anaphylactic reaction management and include administration of medication with an injector (105 ILCS 5/10-22.39(b-5)(2), added by P.A.
+103-542, eff 1-1-24 and operative 7-1-24.
 This training will also be incorporated into new school employee training.
-Note: State law requires the in-service training to be conducted every two years, but the ISBE Model states that schoolwide training be conducted annually, when new employees are onboarded, and when an individual is identified as being at risk.
+Note: State law requires the in-service training to be conducted within six months of employment and renewed at least once every five years, but the ISBE Model states that schoolwide training be conducted annually, when new employees are onboarded, and when an individual is identified as being at risk.
 Person with expertise is not defined, but the use of the word expertise suggests that using a lay person to provide training is not appropriate.
 Consider the list of training resources in the CDC Guidelines (p.
 100-101).
 This training should include (CDC Guidelines, p.
 36):